 The Top 10 Attractions in Nassau County

 With the Atlantic Ocean on one side, and the Long Island Sound on the other, how much more could you want?
 Lucky for you, the answer is plenty.
-From shopping to horse racing, Nassau County might just be the most exciting place this side of New York City.
+From shopping to entertainment to horse racing and professional sports, Nassau County might just be the most exciting place this side of New York City.
 Here are some not-to-be-missed destinations!

 Museum Row, located in Garden City, is a one-stop destination for some of Long Island's best museums.
 Here, you'll find the Long Island Children's Museum, the Nassau County Firefighter's Museum, and the Cradle of Aviation Museum.
 All within a short distance of the Nassau County Veterans Coliseum, and walking distance of each other.
 The museums of Museum Row are forever growing and changing—with fascinating exhibits and events.
 Come explore all that Museum Row has to offer.

 Step back in time and experience life in a recreated mid-19th-century American village.
 The 209-acre Old Bethpage Village Restoration includes 51 historic buildings such as an inn, a store and a church.
 All were transported from other areas of Long Island.
 Treasured for its accurate depictions of pre Civil War life, actors in period costume bring the village to life with craft demonstrations and farm work.
 Throughout the year, Old Bethpage hosts special events including the Long Island Fair, A Haunted Long Island 1880 Halloween and holiday Candlelight Evenings.